sourdough pizza crust

 • 7g kosher salt

-• 3g diastatic malt (optional)
+• 3g diastatic malt powder (optional)

 • 330g unbleached all-purpose flour